KernFerm/PowerShell/README.md

 ## Installing PowerShell

-After downloading the MSI file, install PowerShell by following these steps:
+After downloading the **MSI file**, install PowerShell by following these steps:

 1. Navigate to the folder where you downloaded the `MSI file`.
 2. `Right-click` on the downloaded `MSI file` and select 'Install'.